0xReki/0xreki.github.io/_posts/2021/2021-11-22-so-i-got-a-hi-md-player.md

 I don't need that much power to use a MiniDisc player.
 Plus, it's 2021 and the manufacturer is in the UK.

-By the way, I'm totally not used to handling MDs, I keep putting them in like 3.5" floppies, MDs go in “sideways”.
+By the way, I'm still not used to handling MDs, I keep putting them in like 3.5" floppies.
+Compared to those, MDs go in “sideways”.